JuarezASF/LaTeX/README.md

 can see the result on the .pdf and find the code on the .tex.
 Orinally I was going to keep all images and asides so I could compile the project, but keeping those files made my folder big in memory and it isn't really necessary.
+It turns out that keeping the .pdf is lighter than keeping all the images of the project.